 Frequently asked questions

-I am registered for VAT in my EU country - why do you have to charge VAT to my customers?
+I am registered for VAT in my EU country or in the UK - why do you have to charge VAT to my customers?

-The new VAT regulations (as of January 1, 2015) require digital portals, platforms, gateways, and marketplaces that electronically supply, authorize payment, and handle delivery/download of electronic services to collect, report, and remit VAT.
-Gumroad is the entity with whom your customers are doing business, so we are responsible for VAT, not you.
+- The new VAT regulations (as of January 1, 2015) require digital portals, platforms, gateways, and marketplaces that electronically supply, authorize payment, and handle delivery/download of electronic services to collect, report, and remit VAT.
+Gumroad is considered a qualifying marketplace under these regulations and is responsible for collecting/remitting VAT.

 What if my customers don't have to pay VAT?

-Can I choose not to charge VAT on my products?
-Or make VAT inclusive in the price of my product?
+Can I choose not to charge VAT on my digital products?
+Or make it inclusive?